This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Not too many things make me feel more organised than a freezer full of goodies.
 These blackberry muffins freezer beautifully.
 Simply put them in a ziplock bag and store frozen for up to 1 month.

-The best way to bring them back to life is to thaw for about 20 minutes on a countertop, then put them in a preheated to 350F/180C oven for 5 minutes or air fryer for 2 minutes.
+The best way to bring them back to life is to thaw for about 20 minutes on a countertop.
+They can be eaten on their own, but I like them warmed up.
+Put them in a preheated to 350F/180C oven for 5 minutes or This is an affiliate link.air fryer for 2 minutes.

 They will taste freshly baked!